himasz/booknotes/system-design/understanding-distributed-systems/part01/README.md

 What should the response be? - [less surprising behavior](https://aws.amazon.com/builders-library/making-retries-safe-with-idempotent-APIs/) is to return success.

 In summary, idempotent APIs enable more robust clients, since they can always retry failures without worrying about consequences.

+---

+ACID is an acronym used to describe the properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps.
+ACID stands for Atomicity, Consistency, Isolation, and Durability.
+These properties ensure reliable processing of database transactions.

+### ACID Properties Explained

+#### 1. Atomicity
+- **Definition**: A transaction is an indivisible unit of work that either completes in its entirety or does not complete at all.
+- **Implication**: If any part of the transaction fails, the entire transaction is rolled back, and the database state is left unchanged.
+- **Example**: In a banking system, transferring money from account A to account B involves debiting account A and crediting account B. Atomicity ensures that either both actions occur or neither occurs.

+#### 2. Consistency
+- **Definition**: A transaction brings the database from one valid state to another, maintaining database invariants.
+- **Implication**: Any data written to the database must be valid according to all defined rules, including constraints, cascades, and triggers.
+- **Example**: In the same banking system, a consistency rule might require that the total balance of all accounts must remain unchanged after the transfer.
+If any rule is violated, the transaction will not complete.

+#### 3. Isolation
+- **Definition**: Transactions occur independently without interference from each other.
+- **Implication**: The intermediate state of a transaction is invisible to other transactions.
+This prevents transactions from reading data that is being modified by another transaction.
+- **Example**: If two transactions are transferring money from account A to account B and from account B to account C simultaneously, isolation ensures that each transaction sees a consistent view of account B.

+#### 4. Durability
+- **Definition**: Once a transaction has been committed, it will remain so, even in the event of a system crash.
+- **Implication**: The changes made by the transaction are permanently recorded in the database.
+- **Example**: After the banking transaction commits, the updates to account balances are permanently saved in the database, and a power failure or crash will not erase these updates.

+### Implementing ACID Properties

+#### Transaction Management
+- **Begin Transaction**: Marks the starting point of a transaction.
+- **Commit**: Saves all the changes made during the transaction.
+- **Rollback**: Undoes all changes made during the transaction if any part of the transaction fails.

+#### Techniques Used
+- **Write-Ahead Logging (WAL)**: Ensures that all changes are logged before being applied to the database.
+This log can be used to recover the database to a consistent state in case of a failure.
+- **Locking Mechanisms**: Used to achieve isolation by ensuring that multiple transactions do not interfere with each other.
+Locks can be at various levels (row, page, table).
+- **Checkpoints and Savepoints**: Points within a transaction where the database state can be saved.
+These help in rolling back to a known good state if something goes wrong.

+### ACID in Different Database Systems

+- **Relational Databases (e.g., PostgreSQL, MySQL, Oracle)**: Typically support full ACID properties.
+- **NoSQL Databases (e.g., MongoDB, Cassandra)**: Often relax ACID properties to achieve higher performance and scalability, but some NoSQL databases offer configurable options to provide ACID-like transactions.

+### Practical Example

+Consider an e-commerce application where a user purchases an item:
+1. **Atomicity**: Ensure the inventory is decremented, and the order is created or neither operation happens.
+2. **Consistency**: Ensure the item is not oversold (inventory cannot go negative).
+3. **Isolation**: Ensure multiple purchases of the same item do not interfere with each other, potentially causing overselling.
+4. **Durability**: Once the purchase is confirmed, it should be recorded permanently, even if there is a subsequent system failure.

+### Conclusion

+ACID properties are fundamental to ensuring that database transactions are processed reliably, maintaining data integrity and consistency.
+They are crucial for applications that require robust transaction management and data correctness, such as financial systems, e-commerce platforms, and other critical applications.
+Understanding and implementing ACID properties help developers design systems that can handle errors gracefully and ensure reliable data processing.